vidyavermaa/11th-chemistry/content.en/alkali-and-alkaline-metals/general-characteristics-of-the-compounds-of-alkali-metals/index.md

 **Uses :**

-(i) It is used as a common salt or table salt for domestic purpose.
+1. It is used as a common salt or table salt for domestic purpose.

-(ii) It is used for the preparation of many inorganic compounds such as NaOH and Na2CO3
+2. It is used for the preparation of many inorganic compounds such as NaOH and Na2CO3

 **Sodium hydroxide:**